jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Bugfix: Name of the a invalid distribution region is removed from sstable dir
 - Bugfix: Deleted tuples are now detected by bbox and value bytes
 - Bugfix: Prevent the creation of tuples with 'null' data
+- Bugfix: Fixed a bug in the bounding box calculation of the GeoJSON parser

 ### Version 0.2.6 (Stable) - 23.05.2017
 - New Feature: Created the project mailing list